niolabs/docs/docs/installation/rasp.md

 ```
 You should see a path to niod.

-Once you have nio installed, you will need a project to run it against.
+Once you have nio installed, you will need a project with a `nio.conf` file to run it against.
 Follow these instructions to [create a project](/running-nio/locally.md) and run nio.